Franz Magnis-Suseno

-Franz Magnis Suseno, S.J., or Maria Franz Anton Valerian Benedictus Ferdinand von Magnis (born 26 May 1936) is a German-born Indonesian Jesuit priest and philosopher.
+Franz Magnis Suseno, S.J., or Maria Franz Anton Valerian Benedictus Ferdinand von Magnis (born 26 May 1936) is an Indonesian Jesuit priest and philosopher.

 Biography

 Father Franz Magnis-Suseno SJ, a Jesuit priest, is professor emeritus at Driyarkara School of Philosophy in Jakarta, its former rector for 11 years.
-Born 1936 in Eckersdorf, [Lower Silesia, then Germany], and was originally called Graf Franz Ferdinand von Magnis.
+Born 1936 in Nuremberg, Bavaria, and was originally called Graf Franz Ferdinand von Magnis.
 He has lived in Indonesia since 1961 and in 1977 became an Indonesian citizen, taking the name of Franz Magnis-Suseno.
-He studied philosophy, theology and political science in Pullach, Yogyakarta and Munich, 1973 he got a doctorate in philosophy from the University of Munich.
-For many years he lectured also at Jakarta's Universitas Indonesia and at Catholic University Parahyangan in Bandung.
+He studied philosophy, theology and political science in Pullach, Yogyakarta, and Munich, 1973 he got a doctorate in philosophy from the University of Munich.
+For many years he lectured also at Jakarta's Universitas Indonesia and at Parahyangan Catholic University in Bandung.
 He has been guest lecturer at several places in Europe.
-In 2002 he received a honorary doctorate in theology from the University of Luzern.
+In 2002 he received an honorary doctorate in theology from the University of Lucerne.

 He has published mainly in the field of ethics, political philosophy, Javanese worldview and philosophy of God, mostly in Indonesian language.